apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nvidia shares keep falling.
-Should you buy the dip?**
+**Kamala Harris proposes 28% top capital gains tax rate in softening of Joe Biden’s plan**

-You can read more about it [here](https://fortune.com/2024/09/04/nvidia-shares-buy-the-dip/).
+You can read more about it [here](https://www.ft.com/content/aa2d4f90-7213-4423-8844-c1cde42e5fce).

 ## Requirements
 - Python 3.8